daemonblade/freebsd-eclipse/README.md

 * `linux.ppc64le` => `freebsd.powerpc64`

-Some modules have been disabled as they involve updates to a maven repository; but also some tests don't compile.
+Some modules have been disabled as they involve updates to a maven repository.
+Some tests have been disabled as they won't compile.
 * org.eclipse.swt.tests
 * tests/org.eclipse.swt.tests.gtk
 * eclipse-junit-tests